TheThinkingHome/Automations/blueprints/template/entity_sentinel.md

 - **`never_reported`** the entity exists but has no report on record at all.
 A freshly added entity, or one its integration has never served.

 The first three and `never_reported` come from the entity-level check (`unavailable_count`); `frozen` is the device-level check (`frozen_count`).

+### A Note on Timestamps

+Every timestamp the sensor reports is stored in **UTC**, in ISO-8601 form with the offset, for example `2026-06-28T23:26:05+00:00`.
+That holds for the top-level fields (`uptime_status`, `boot_time`) and for the `since` and `last_seen` inside each flagged entry.
+UTC is the portable, unambiguous form, and it is what an automation, a dashboard, or a companion blueprint reads.
+To show one in local time on a dashboard, convert it, for example `{{ state_attr('sensor.entity_sentinel', 'boot_time') | as_datetime | as_local }}`.

+The optional **debug log line** is the one exception.
+As of 1.0.4-beta it prints its timestamps in your system's local time, since the log is for a person reading it, not for a machine.
+So a time in the log will not match the same field read raw from the attribute: the log is local, the attribute is UTC, and both point at the same instant.
+This split is deliberate, and it is why a quick mental subtraction of a log time against a UTC attribute, comparing a flagged entry's `last_seen` against the line's own timestamp, can look off by your timezone offset.

 ### The `setup_error` State